 Understanding Twelve-Step Programs for Teens and Young Adults

-Artemis Adolescent Healing Center recognizes that 12 step programs play a central role in long-term recovery for many young people.
+Artemis Adolescent Healing Center recognizes that 12-step programs play a central role in long-term recovery for many young people.
 They’re especially helpful when integrated with professional treatment programs or as part of a young person’s aftercare program during early recovery.
+Youth-focused 12-step groups can be found in many communities, and online meetings have increased greatly in recent years.

 We hope that parents and caregivers find reassurance knowing their teenager has these community resources available as they work together to rebuild the family unit during addiction recovery.
 Please keep reading to see how recovery meetings and support groups can support long-term recovery.